jfranse/bookflow_example/lorem_book/bookflow.md

 Please fin the documentation for both [jupyter-book](https://jupyterbook.org/intro.html) and [bookdown](https://bookdown.org/yihui/bookdown/).
 As I said, they are very similar, and you can use both R and Python (and more) in both of them.
 Note that I'm doing everything on a linux machine.
 ```

-Jupyter-book (and R bookdown) have many awesome features, which I encourage you to check out, but I will avoid talking about them if they are not directly and specifically relevant to BookFlow.
+Jupyter-book (and the similar R Bookdown) have many awesome features, which I encourage you to check out, but I will avoid talking about them if they are not directly and specifically relevant to BookFlow.

 ## Why do you need all of this?